-The EU has extended the transitional periods for Regulation 2017/746 on in vitro diagnostic medical devices (IVDR) in an urgent procedure, as announced in a recent press release.
+The EU has already in December 2021 extended the transitional periods for Regulation 2017/746 on in vitro diagnostic medical devices (IVDR), as announced in this press release.
 But this does not change the date of application of the regulation.
 This remains May 26, 2022.
-However, the new deadlines give manufacturers and notified bodies a little more breathing space to get their IVD devices through the conformity procedure.
+However, the new deadlines give manufacturers and notified bodies a little more time to get their IVD devices through the conformity procedure.
+In a further amendment by the European Commission in March 2023, the sell-off deadline no longer applies.

-As a result, the new regulations could, among other things, prevent IVDs from disappearing from the market en masse in May 2022.
+As a result, the new regulations could, among other things, prevent IVDs from disappearing from the market en masse and safe devices from being unnecessarily discarded.

 Read on to find out what the new deadlines are and what they mean for you.

 Above all, the amendments give manufacturers of devices that require the involvement of a notified body according to the IVDR more time.
 These devices may still be manufactured and placed on the market after May 26, 2022.
 But be careful!
 Some IVDR requirements still have to be met.
-You can read more about these at the end of this article.
+You can read more about these below.

 First, it is important to note that the new regulations only apply to legacy devices.
 These are devices for which compliance has been (or still will be) declared before May 26, 2022 AND are in classes D, C, B or A (sterile) according to the IVDR.
 This means that all devices benefit from an extended transitional period, except: